tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Candidates advancing to the fourth-round for standardization at NIST

-The fourth-round of the NIST process only concerns with KEMs.
+The fourth-round of the NIST process focuses only on KEMs.
+The goal of that round is to select an althernative algorithm that is based on different hard problem than Kyber.
 The candidates still advancing for standardization are:

 * [Classic McEliece](https://classic.mceliece.org/)